SDXorg/pysd/docs/command_line_usage.rst

 Modify initial conditions of model variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Sometimes we do not want to change the actual value of a variable but we want to change its initial value instead.
 An example of this would be changing the initial value of a stock object.
-This can be done similarly to what was shown in the previos case, but using ':' instead of '=':
+This can be done similarly to what was shown in the previous case, but using ':' instead of '=':

 .. code-block:: text